 In one study, Tajfel’s experimental subjects were asked to watch a coin toss.
 They were then designated to a particular group based on whether the coin landed on heads or tails.
 The subjects placed in groups based on such meaningless associations between them have consistently been found to “act as if those sharing the meaningless labels were kin or close friends.”
 Research demonstrates that people are differentially influenced by ingroup members.
-That is, under conditions where group categorization is psychologically salient, people will shift their beliefs in line with ingroup social norms.
+That is, under conditions where group categorisation is psychologically salient, people will shift their beliefs in line with ingroup social norms.

 Outgrouping leads to the homogeneity effect.
-This is a process where the perception of members of an outgroup as being homogenous arises (“all the same”), whilst members of one’s ingroup are perceived as being individual and diverse.
+This is a process where the perception of members of an outgroup as being homogenous arises (“all the same”), while members of one’s ingroup are perceived as being individual and diverse.
 This is especially likely to occur on the basis of prejudiced, stereotyped negative characteristics.
 Of course ingroup members can be perceived as being similar to one another in regards to loosely identified positive characteristics.
 This effect is called ingroup homogeneity.

 Being sociable is a positive human quality.
 But perhaps being duped by trivia and artificially constructed categories, intentionally stigmatised identities and politically constructed social taxonomies is also a human tendency.
 It seems so.

 Granfalloonery is used as a propaganda technique.
-It is an improper appeal to emotion, which purposefully bypasses the rational though-processes of populations.
+It is an improper appeal to emotion, which purposefully bypasses the rational thought-processes of populations.
 It used for the purpose of changing the opinions of a targeted audience or population.
 The closely related Bandwagon technique involves encouraging people to think or act in some way simply because other people are doing so.

 Some people much prefer wide social inequalities.
 Social dominance orientation (SDO) is conceptualised as a measure of individual differences in levels of group-based discrimination; that is, it is a measure of a person’s preference for status-ranking and hierarchy within society and domination over what are perceived as lower-status outgroups.
 It is a predisposition toward anti-egalitarianism within and between social groups.
 High scores of SDO predict stereotyping, discrimination and prejudice.
 SDO correlates with forms of right-wing authoritarianism.
-Hello Mr Cameron.
+Hello Mrs May.

 The concept of SDO as a measurable individual difference arose from social dominance theory.
 Individuals who score high in SDO desire to maintain and, in many cases, increase the differences between social statuses of different groups, as well as individual group members.
 Typically, they are controlling, manipulative, competitive, aggressive, dominating, tough, and relatively unempathic, uncaring power-seekers.
 People scoring high in SDO also prefer hierarchical group orientations.
-Often, people who score high in SDO have strongly held beliefs in forms of social Darwinism.
+Often, people who score high in SDO have strongly held beliefs in ‘meritocracy’, hierarchical societies and forms of social Darwinism.

 How to sell a pseudoscience – Anthony R. Pratkanis